Electricity Price Forecasting: Bridging Linear Models, Neural Networks and Online Learning

+Figure \ref{fig6} illustrates the trade-off between the runtime of a model and its accuracy, where runtime denotes the time required to execute the full forecasting study on the test dataset\footnote{ The recorded runtime of the proposed and benchmark models was measured on a MacBook Pro (2020) equipped with an Apple M1 processor (8 CPU cores) and 16 GB of unified memory.}.
+The execution time of the proposed models ranges from 8 seconds to about 5 minutes in the German–Luxembourg market and from 7 seconds to 3 minutes and half in the Spanish market.
+The best performing models in terms of time are generally linear models.
+In contrast, the ensemble models are the slowest with the highest forecast accuracy.

 While the benchmark models are the worst-performing models in terms of accuracy, their performance in terms of time is much worse.
-It took LEAR about two hours to train and generate forecasts for the two years of testing, whereas DNN needed about five hours in the German-Luxembourg market and more than three hours for Spain.
+It took LEAR about 100 to 108 minutes to train and generate forecasts for the two years of testing, whereas DNN needed about five hours in the German-Luxembourg market and about 8 hours for Spain.